AidanWelch/OpenTrafficCamMap/README.md

 ## FAQ

 ### Why are there traffic cameras in the Gulf of Guinea?
 Because for various reasons transportation, or other, authorities of traffic cameras mistakenly or intentionally put a camera in their database at (0, 0); any camera there should be assumed to be innaccurate.

 ### Will any of the fields change?
-"https://raw.githubusercontent.com/AidanWelch/OpenTrafficCamMap/master/cameras/[country].json" will not lose any fields, however it may gain some.
+"https://raw.githubusercontent.com/AidanWelch/OpenTrafficCamMap/master/cameras/[country].json" yes probably!
+This project is still in development so please clone it if you want unchanging data.

 ### What about when multiple sources for a camera are avaiable?